-Check the appropriate box on line 3a for the U.S. federal tax classification of the person whose name is entered on line 1.
-Check only one box on line 3a.
+Check the appropriate box on line 3 for the U.S. federal tax classification of the person whose name is entered on line 1.
+Check only one box on line 3.

-IF the entity/individual on line 1 is a(n) THEN check the box for

-Corporation Corporation.

-Individual or Individual/sole proprietor.

-Sole proprietorship

-LLC classified as a partnership for U.S. federal tax purposes or Limited liability company and enter the appropriate tax

-LLC that has filed Form 8832 or 2553 electing to be taxed as a corporation classification: P = Partnership, C = C corporation, or S = S corporation.

-Partnership Partnership.

-Trust/estate Trust/estate.
+IF the entity/person on line 1 is a(n) THEN check the box for Corporation Corporation Individual Sole proprietorship, or Single-member limited liability company (LLC) owned by an individual and disregarded for U.S. federal tax purposes.
+Individual/sole proprietor or single- member LLC LLC treated as a partnership for U.S. federal tax purposes, LLC that has filed Form 8832 or 2553 to be taxed as a corporation, or LLC that is disregarded as an entity separate from its owner but the owner is another LLC that is not disregarded for U.S. federal tax purposes.
+Limited liability company and enter the appropriate tax classification.
+(P= Partnership; C= C corporation; or S= S corporation) Partnership Partnership Trust/estate Trust/estate